autonity/docs.autonity.org/reference/api/aut/index.md

 ::: {.callout-note title="What is the difference between the total and circulating supply of Newton?" collapse="true"}

 Total supply is the total amount of Newton that has been minted.
-Circulating supply is simply the total supply minus the sum of any minted NTN that is locked and released into circulation over time by unlocking according to a schedule.
+Circulating supply is simply the total supply minus the sum of any minted NTN that is locked and released into circulation over time according to a schedule.

 To return the circulating supply of NTN see [`circulatingSupply()`](/reference/api/aut/#circulatingsupply).
 :::